shuozhixu/FLAM2020-GSFE/README.md

 Eventually, you will have 20 x 3 x 4 = 240 different GSFE curves.
 You will also have 3 x 4 = 12 different mean and standard deviation of USFE, and those of _T_<sub>is</sub>.

-## Reference
+## References

+If you use the interatomic potential file from this GitHub repository, please cite

+- Shuozhi Xu, Saeed Zare Chavoshi, Yanqing Su, [On calculations of basic structural parameters in multi-principal element alloys using small atomistic models](http://dx.doi.org/10.1016/j.commatsci.2021.110942), Comput.
+Mater.
+Sci.
+202 (2022) 110942

-If you use any file from this GitHub repository, please cite
+If you use any other file from this GitHub repository, please also cite

+- Rebecca A. Romero, Shuozhi Xu, Wu-Rong Jian, Irene J. Beyerlein, C.V.
+Ramana, Atomistic calculations of the local slip resistances in four refractory multi-principal element alloys, Int.
+J. Plast. (in press)
 - Shuozhi Xu, Emily Hwang, Wu-Rong Jian, Yanqing Su, Irene J. Beyerlein, [Atomistic calculations of the generalized stacking fault energies in two refractory multi-principal element alloys](http://dx.doi.org/10.1016/j.intermet.2020.106844), Intermetallics 124 (2020) 106844